-The Company's wireless network uses microwave radios, switches TDM and next generation (Softswitch) and other infrastructure provided by recognized providers including Motorola, Nokia-Siemens Networks, Ericsson, Genband, among others.
-The internet platform of the Company is based on Cisco routers with Hewlett Packard servers and software applications developed by Microsoft Corporation.
-Local fiber networks or metropolitan fiber optic rings of the Company use OFS Optical Fibers of Mexico, Samsung, Huawei and AFL and optical transmission equipment Ciena, Alcatel-Lucent, Nokia-Siemens Networks and Huawei.
+The Company's wireless network uses microwave radios, TDM switches and next generation switches (Softswitch)

+and other types of infrastructure provided by recognized providers including Motorola, Nokia, Ericsson, Genband, among others.
+Axtel's internet platform is based on Cisco routers with Hewlett Packard servers and software applications developed by Microsoft Corporation.
+Local fiber networks or metropolitan fiber optic rings use OFS Optical Fibers of Mexico, Samsung, Huawei and AFL and optical transmission equipment from Ciena, Alcatel-Lucent, Nokia and Huawei.
 The combination of these components allows the Company to offer network reliability, which is superior to the network used by other providers.
-Through the current use of fixed wireless access technology, including Symmetry and WiMAX technology, the Company is able to provide services of high quality voice and data at speeds of up to 2 megabits per second for our customers.
 With the network of last mile fiber optic (FTTx), Axtel provides converged data, voice and video at speeds up to 200 megabits per second in symmetric mode.
-Axtel believes that fixed wireless access technology is ideal for covering large areas of cities offering services to residential customers as micro-enterprises and small businesses.
-Basic voice services and data are delivered through all of our access technologies.